ThePyProgrammer/book-site/content/docs/feynman/applications.md

 However, there is also another possible cause of this repulsion, albeit less common.
-That is, the $Z​$ boson could have been a mediator for a weak interaction between the electrons.
-Note that the $Z​$ boson and not the $W​$ boson is involved, because we have a neutral intermediate due to the conservation laws of particle interactions.
+That is, the $Z$ boson could have been a mediator for a weak interaction between the electrons.
+Note that the $Z$ boson and not the $W$ boson is involved, because we have a neutral intermediate due to the conservation laws of particle interactions.

 ![electro-weak](/images/electro-weak.png)